 Butsic said that researchers hope to learn what effects a fully compliant California cannabis industry would have on the state.

 “We are working on a big project right now where we are mapping where all the farms are after the latest regulatory changes,” said Butsic.
 “We want to know, if we could take down these barriers and everybody became compliant, what would that mean for local water budgets, environmental health, and for the amount of cannabis that would be produced?”

 A better understanding of the regulation of cannabis cultivation could be applicable to the broader agricultural sector, Butsic believes.

 “Agriculture has been notoriously difficult to regulate in the past and this is a system where the regulators got the upper hand,” he said.
-“So it will be interesting to see how the producers respond, and if cannabis producers can be profitable and meet these super-high environmental performance measures, then perhaps there is knowledge and technology that can transfer from the cannabis industry to the rest of agriculture that can improve environmental performance of food production.”
+“So it will be interesting to see how the producers respond, and if cannabis producers can be profitable and meet these super-high environmental performance measures, then perhaps there is knowledge and technology that can transfer from the cannabis industry to the rest of agriculture that can improve the environmental performance of food production.”